- J.D., Wayne State University Law School, 1989, cum laude

 - B.S., Aquinas College, 1986, cum laude

-David Buday is a Member of Miller Johnson and has been practicing law since 1989.
+David Buday serves as one of the firm’s Managing Members and has been practicing law since 1989.
 His practice is focused on representing employers and management in a wide range of labor and employment matters.
 While his labor and employment practice covers a wide range of industries, David is chair of Miller Johnson’s Employment – Health Care Practice Group.
-He also serves on the firm’s management committee.

 David provides day-to-day counsel to company owners, corporate executives and human resource professionals on a wide variety of employment issues.
 Because concern over compliance is always one of the greatest fears employers have, he takes a proactive approach to compliance with federal and state laws.
 These include:

 - Hiring practices – He guides clients through the process from recruitment to interviewing and reference checks.
 He also advises on applicable laws related to hiring including the Elliott-Larsen Civil Rights Act.

 - Wage and hour law – He advises on all related aspects to this including minimum wage, overtime pay, prevailing wage requirements, employing minors, and recordkeeping.
 His counsel includes compliance with the Fair Labor Standards Act (FLSA).